Skip Navigation

 National Maternal and Child Oral Health Resource Center.
 2023.
 Capacity inventory for integrating oral health care and primary care for pregnant women: Brief.
 Washington, DC: National Maternal and Child Oral Health Resource Center, 3 pp.

 Annotation: This brief provides information on the development of a capacity-inventory tool to help state oral health program staff assess systems-level capacity factors and prioritize needs.
 The brief discusses the importance of oral health, especially during pregnancy, and strategies to advance oral health equity for the maternal and child health population.
-Factors contributing to state systems-level capacity to improve integration of oral health care and primary care for pregnant women are organized by broad categories, along with a list of frameworks that informed how capacity inventory categories were determined.
+Factors contributing to state systems-level capacity to improve integration of oral health care and primary care for pregnant women are organized by categories.
 [Funded by the Maternal and Child Health Bureau]

 Contact: National Maternal and Child Oral Health Resource Center, Georgetown University, Washington, DC 20057, E-mail: [email protected] Web Site: https://www.mchoralhealth.org Available from the website.